Vietnam.vn - Nền tảng quảng bá Việt Nam

 Việt NamViệt Nam26/08/2024

-Located in the land known as the border junction (Vietnam - Laos - Cambodia) in the northernmost Central Highlands, he was awarded the title of Excellent Artist, who has contributed to preserving and teaching musical instruments of the Gie (Jié) Trieng ethnic community to the younger generations...
+Located on the land known as the border junction (Vietnam - Laos - Cambodia) in the northernmost Central Highlands, he was awarded the title of Excellent Artist, who has contributed to preserving and teaching musical instruments of the Gie (Jié) Trieng ethnic community to the younger generations...
 Recently, he was also awarded the title "Exemplary Law" by the Phap Luat newspaper.
 He is the village elder A Brol Ve (born 1945) living in Dak Rang village, Dak Duc commune, Ngoc Hoi district, Kon Tum province.

-Let's join Vietnam.vn to meet the village elder A Brol Ve through the photo series "Bright examples of villages in the border area" by author Huy Dang Pham.
+Let's join Vietnam.vn to meet the village elder A Brol Ve through the photo series "Bright example of the village in the border area" by author Huy Dang Pham.
 The photo series was taken by the author in Kon Tum, where village elder A Brol Ve lives.
 He is a prestigious village elder, an artisan who uses and creates musical instruments of his ethnic group, such as "Dinh Tut" (a typical musical instrument of the Gie Trieng people), "Khen", "To Rung"... to teach the next generations...
 He also collects and creates a gallery of traditional musical instruments of the Gie Trieng people in his house.
 He is also the one who connects the government's policies to the local ethnic people... such as the trash baskets (bamboo) in households, and the environment around the living area of the village community.
-The photo series was submitted by the author to the Photo and Video Contest "Happy Vietnam", organized by the Ministry of Information and Communications.
+The photo series was submitted by the author to the Photo and Video Contest "Happy Vietnam", organized by the Ministry of Information and Communications .

 Mr. A Brol Ve performs with a team of artists.